 2. Reduce sugar and processed carb intake

 High doses of sugar acutely suppresses testosterone levels.
 A diet of large amounts of processed carbohydrates and sugar is hormonal hell.
-It causes increased insulin sensitivity, systemic inflammation, increased cortisol levels, and impaired glucose tolerance.
+It causes increased insulin insensitivity, systemic inflammation, increased cortisol levels, and impaired glucose tolerance.

 With that said, you still need to eat carbs.
 Which brings me to my next point: